Cookeville, Tennessee: 20th century

 The investment made by railroad companies placed Cookeville on a path of considerable economic and industrial development with the Nashville and Knoxville railroad, which became the Tennessee Central Railroad.
 With this growth, Cookeville officially incorporated into a chartered city in 1903.
 Two years later, the city established the Cookeville Light and Water Department, when electricity was first distributed in the city.
 In 1909, the Tennessee Central Railroad constructed the Cookeville Depot in the city's West Side District, providing passenger rail service until 1955.

-In 1909, local religious leaders with the aid of the Tennessee state government established the University of Dixie, a private university deeded to the community.
+In 1909, local religious leaders with the aid of the Tennessee state government established Dixie College, a private school deeded to the community.
 The state government seized the institution in 1915 following decline in enrollment and financial support.
 The government reestablished it as Tennessee Polytechnic Institute, a public institute of technology focused on education in science, technology, engineering, and mathematics.
 The university made Cookeville a regional education hub and college town, increasing its population and post-secondary education enrollment.
 In 1965, it was renamed Tennessee Technological University.

 With the advancement rail access, Cookeville began to industrialize with the rise of textile manufacturing, coal mining, and the rapid expansion of the timber production industry.
 The railroad's dominance declined by the beginning of the Great Depression.
 By 1930, the completion of U.S. Route 70N, the northern branch of U.S. Route 70, Cookeville's first modern highway, prompted further expansion of Cookeville's industrial and commercial markets.
 The United States Army Corps of Engineers' large-scale Center Hill Dam project provided jobs for Cookeville residents, and after its completion, provided advanced electricity production for industrial development, flood control of the nearby Caney Fork River, and recreational sites with the design of Edgar Evins and Burgess Falls state parks.

 Other infrastructure additions to the city beneficial to the city's growth included a water treatment plant in 1946, the Cookeville General Hospital in 1950, and a wastewater treatment plant in 1952.

 John's Place at 11 Gibson Ave.